sourcecred/operations/overview.md

 Second, since SourceCred is itself open-source, anyone can propose new heuristics to mitigate gaming.
-For example, the community could develop a machine learning model to distinguish between threads that are constructive and threads that are flame wars, and then greatly reduce the weight on the flame wars.
+For example, the community could develop a machine learning model to distinguish between threads that are constructive and threads that are flame wars, and then greatly reduce the weight on the flame wars or likewise generally adapt SourceCred to their project's specific needs.

 ### Is SourceCred open-source?